 From Hwy 101, head west on Laneda Avenue.
 Turn left on Third Street and head down a quiet, residential neighborhood full of beach houses and coastal foliage, take a right on Pacific and the park is on your left.
 Public restrooms available.

-Nehalem City Park is perched on the top of the hill in a residential neighborhood, and with no signs signaling where it’s located you can usually have the entire park to yourself.
+Nehalem City Park is perched on the top of the hill in a residential neighborhood in Nehalem, and with no signs signaling where it’s located, you can usually have the entire park to yourself.
 While it’s a bit of an older park, it’s well worth the drive up the hill – especially if you also brought Fido with you.
 There are two nice open fields great for tossing the Frisbee around and letting him stretch his legs.
 Nehalem State Park also boasts plenty of shaded picnic benches for a family picnic or just a chance to get out of the sun.